 The study of phases of matter is a topology problem.
+Let me explain.
 We wish to divide the set into equivalence classes.
 The equivalence relation is roughly: two interacting piles of stuff are regarded as being in same phase if their observable properties are adiabatically connected under varying the interactions and adding in more non-interacting, gapped stuff.
-So phases of matter are essentially elements of π_0 (piles of stuff).1
+So phases of matter are essentially elements of $\pi_0$ (piles of stuff).